Brands and celebrities invest more in NFTs

 At the MTV VMAs last Sunday, the same August 28, Eminem and Snoop Dogg took to the stage and as they performed they were transformed into 3D models of their respective NFT Bored Ape Yacht Club.
-The Bored Ape aspect of the performance left many viewers wondering… why?!
+Many observers were perplexed as to why the performance's Bored Ape element was included.

 However, if you know either artist, you know about their forays into the NFT space over the past few years.
 In particular, Snoop Dogg used all non-fungible tokens, having made $44 million earlier this year from selling NFTs from his latest album.

 And the slowdown doesn't just happen on OpenSea.
 Other NFT markets are feeling it too.
 Coinbase, the largest cryptocurrency exchange in the United States, launched its own NFT marketplace in May.
 It failed to gain traction, often only registering five-figure sales per day.
-Video game retailer GameStop also launched its own NFT Marketplace in July and saw almost the same activity…or lack thereof.
+GameStop, a retailer of video games, likewise introduced its own NFT Marketplace in July and experienced essentially the same activity—or none thereof.

 Some brands read rooms though.
 Most notably, the studio behind the hugely popular video game Minecraft has announced that it will not be participating in the NFT.